 Interfaith Leadership & Religious Literacy

 The Arthur Vining Davis Foundations’ Board of Trustees is in the final stages of our strategic planning process.
-Given this, the AVDF staff is no longer inviting new grant proposals through 2016.
-The next deadline for Letters of Interest (LOIs) and proposals will be November 1, 2017, unless our strategic plan calls for specific unsolicited grant proposals in the interim.
+The next deadline for grant proposals will be November 1, 2017, unless our strategic plan calls for specific unsolicited grant proposals in the interim.

 |The Hartford Seminary Peacemaking Fellows program identifies young American Christian leaders working for peace in religiously diverse communities of the United States, building on its expertise in Islamic Studies and Christian-Muslim Relations and continuing the success of its breakthrough International Peacemaking Program.
 Photo courtesy of Hartford Seminary.